praneet1988/ELeFHAnt/README.md

 validatePredictions: logical indicator (TRUE or FALSE) to assess predictions by computing number of markers shared between assigned celltype and annotated cluster

 selectvarfeatures: number of variable features to select for training (default: 2000)

+ntree: number of trees randomForest classifier should build (Default: 500)

+classification.approach: apprach to classify cells 1) ClassifyCells 2) ClassifyCells_usingApproximation.
+Default: ClassifyCells.
+We recommend using ClassifyCells_usingApproximation when reference has significantly less number of cells compared to query
 ```
 ## Output
 ```